da2so/da2so.github.io/_posts/2020-08-17-Interpretable_And_Fine-grained_Visual_Explanations_For_Convolutional_Neural_Networks.md

 To solve the optimization in Eq.
 (2) and (3), we utilize Stochastic Gradient Descent (SGD and start with an explanation <span style="color:DodgerBlue">$e^0_{c_T} =1 \cdot x$</span> identical to the original image (*i.e.* a mask initialized with ones).

+### <span style="color:gray">2.2 Defending against Adversarial Evidence </span>

+CNNs have been proven susceptible to adversarial images.
+Due to the computational similarity of adversarial methods and optimization based visual explanation approaches, advesarial noise is aslo a concern for our method.

+To tackle this problem, we propose a novel adversarial defense which filters gradients during backpropagation in a targeted way.
+The